Every planar graph with the Liouville property is amenable: Dirichlet harmonic functions

-We shall use following characterisation of the locally finite graphs admitting Dirichlet harmonic functions:
+In this section we explain some of the tools we use in our proofs.
+The following results characterise the locally finite graphs admitting non-constant Dirichlet harmonic functions.
+We write ${\Ocal}_{HD}$ for the class of graphs on which all \Dhf s are constant.

-\begin{thm}[\cite{C:harmonic}] A locally finite graph $G$ is not in ${\Ocal}_{HD}$ if and only if there are transient vertex-disjoint subgraphs $A$ and $B$ such that there is a potential $\rho$ of finite energy which is constant on $A$ and $B$ but takes different values on them. \end{thm}
+\begin{thm}[\cite{C:harmonic}] A locally finite graph $G$ admits a non-constant Dirichlet harmonic function if and only if there are two transient, vertex-disjoint, subgraphs $A, B$ of \g such that there is a potential of finite energy which is constant on each of $A$ and $B$ but not on $A\cup B$. \end{thm}

+\begin{obs} By adding a finite path to the subgraph $A$ in \autoref{flow_pot_char} if necessary, and adapting the values of the potential on that path, we may assume that in the statement of \autoref{flow_pot_char} we moreover have an edge joining a vertex of $A$ to a vertex of $B$. \end{obs}

+The following is a variant of \autoref{flow_pot_char} that is more convenient for our purposes in this paper.

-\begin{cor} A locally finite graph $G$ is not in ${\Ocal}_{HD}$ if and only if there is a flow $f$ and a potential $\rho$ both of finite energy such that the supports of $f$ and $\partial(\rho)$ intersect in precisely one edge. \end{cor} \begin{proof} We may without loss of generality assume that the two graphs $A$ and $B$ of \autoref{flow_pot_char} are joined by an edge $xy$.
-Given two vertex-disjoint subgraphs $A$ and $B$, there is a flow $f$ of finite energy with $f(\overrightarrow{xy})$ nonzero and whose support is included in $(A\cup B)+xy$ if and only if $A$ and $B$ are transient.
-Thus \autoref{flow_pot_char_reform} follows from \autoref{flow_pot_char}. \end{proof}
+\begin{cor} A locally finite graph $G$ admits a non-constant Dirichlet harmonic function if and only if it admits a divergence free flow $f$ and a potential $\rho$, both of finite energy, such that the supports of $f$ and $\partial \rho$ intersect in precisely one edge. \end{cor}